Aeroluna/Vivify/README.md

 }
 ```

+Allows setting global properties, e.g. Texture, Float, Color.
+These will persist even after the map ends, do not rely on their default value.

 ### Property types
 - Texture: Must be a string that is a direct path file to a texture.
 - Float: May either be a direct value (`"value": 10.4`) or a point definition (`"value": [[0,0], [10, 1]]`).
 - Color: May either be a RGBA array (`"value": [0, 1, 0]`) or a point definition (`"value": [1, 0, 0, 0, 0.2], [0, 0, 1, 0, 0.6]`)
+- Vector: May either be an array (`"value": [0, 1, 0]`) or a point definition (`"value": [1, 0, 0, 0, 0.2], [0, 0, 1, 0, 0.6]`)

 ```js
 // Example